 Base Pay: Each of us is paid a wage for our work.
 Our pay is largely based on our job requirements, performance, the skills and knowledge we use on the job and what the external market pays for our job.
 Each year, the BJC Compensation team reviews every job at our hospitals, service organizations, and shared services departments -- more than 2,000 jobs -- as part of an annual market analysis to ensure salaries remain competitive.
 Adjustments are made periodically based on changes in the market and budget parameters.

-Overtime, Premium Pay, Premium Compensation: Depending on the type of job, you may be eligible for additional pay for working extended hours, special shifts or for achieving goals related to patient satisfaction (EEE) or other variable compensation-related programs.
+Overtime, Premium Pay, Premium Compensation: Depending on the type of job, you may be eligible for additional pay for working extended hours, special shifts or other variable compensation-related programs.